 Each ASUS Lyra Mini station has a quad-core Qualcomm IPQ4018 processor running at 717 MHz, 256 MB of RAM and 32 MB of storage space for the firmware.
 It offers support for the latest wireless networking standards, including 802.11ac Wave 2, and 2x2 MU-MIMO transfers.
 Each ASUS Lyra Mini has three internal antennas, and the total theoretical maximum bandwidth is split as follows: 400 Mbps for the 2.4 GHz wireless band, and 867 Mbps for the 5 GHz band.

 The ASUS Lyra Mini hubs look similar to the more expensive ASUS Lyra.
 They are a bit smaller and lighter, at 5.1 x 5.1 x 1.47 inches or 130mm x 130mm x 37.5mm in length x width x height, without the bezel.
 They weigh 15.87 ounces or 450 grams each.

 When you plug each ASUS Lyra Mini into a power source, it starts to boot.
-It has three small LEDs that color differently, depending on what is going on:
+It has small LEDs that color differently, depending on what is going on: